danmed/todo/README.md

 edit conn.php to point to your Mysql Server details and database name

 # Docker Installation (a bit hacky but it works)

+This will create 3 containers... the webserver, mysql and phpmyadmin.. if you already have mysql and don't need phpymyadmin then cut them out of the docker-compose.yml

 ```bash
 git clone https://github.com/danmed/Docker-LAMP-stack.git todo
 docker build todo